web3privacy/docs/src/content/docs/get-involved/index.md

 ⎆ [Become a Contributor](https://docs.web3privacy.info/contributors/)

-_Co-edit research and publications, update project's data throught pull requests, give us structured feedbacks, volunteer at events, or start a new project._

 ## SPONSORSHIP
 Sponsors are our value-aligned partners who help us maintain financial sustainability.
 They support our mission by contributing to all our activities, whether it's a research project, an event, a merchandise release.